-Knowing where to start with your potential investment can be difficult, however, which is where helpful experts like Da Silva step in and assist.
+Knowing where to start with your potential investment can be difficult, however, which is where helpful experts step in and assist.
 “We have an easy way to determine your personal investor profile.
-Here at BNP Paribas Fortis, we offer a specialised questionnaire to analyse your investment expectations: do you trust in investments, how do you see risk, what certainty would you like to have for your investments?
-Then, based on your answers, we match one of the five profiles used by BNP Paribas Fortis.”
+We can offer a specialised questionnaire to analyse your investment expectations: do you trust in investments, how do you see risk, what certainty would you like to have for your investments?
+Then, based on your answers, we match one of the five profiles.”

 One end of the scale is the ‘conservative investor’ – this person is wary of investing in the stock market or bonds in volatile currencies.
 Avoiding risk is paramount and this person chooses investments offering a return that is guaranteed or foreseeable.
 Capital protection is very important and this person prefers certainty to potential.